 First off, Epicurus’ philosophy has almost nothing to do with our definition of the word “Epicurean.”
 I mean look: “Live your life without attracting attention.”
 He who has the least need of tomorrow will most gladly greet tomorrow.”
 “It is better for you to be free of fear and lying on a bed of straw than to own a couch of gold and a lavish table and yet have no peace of mind.”
 Epicurus was a teacher and a philosopher, and very little of his work survives.
 But the fragments which do are humble, noble and mostly about avoiding needless fear and anxiety in life.
 Those are all good things are they not?
 Ironically, Epicurus also has another more “scientific” side to him and there are few essays which go into great depth about “atoms.”
 I mostly skip those and stick to the lessons on imperturbability and self-reliance.
 This classic essay on the life of Epicurus is also great.

 This last thought will probably get me into a little trouble because I am veering off what is more directly considered “practical philosophy.”
 But I think I am on good ground here.
 For starters, Cato the Younger–considered one of the most influential stoics–never wrote anything down.
 He was a philosopher by action and so many people studied his “work” through biography and anecdote.
 This was a Roman tradition.
 For instance, Plutarch wrote many biographies of famous historical figures–from Demosthenes to Mark Antony–which function as philosophy and moral example.
 A few biographies worth picking up for their practical philosophic value: Where Men Win Glory by Jon Krakauer (Pat Tillman embodies the tragic hero).
 Titan: The Life of John D Rockefeller (unflappable, disciplined, ultimately generous and humble–there are a lot of good stories here).
-I mentioned Cato earlier–the most recent biography by Jimmy Soni and Rob Goodman is quite good.
+I mentioned Cato earlier–the biography by Jimmy Soni and Rob Goodman is quite good.
 I like Frederick Douglass’ autobiography, My Bondage and My Freedom as well as Xenophon’s Cyrus the Great (the modern business translation is most readable).
 I try to read at least one such biography a month, to get recommendations start here.

 This list is by no means conclusive.
 Absent are many other great works of practical philosophy, and of course, other great works of theoretical and systemic philosophy.
 I’m not saying those are without value.
 I’m just saying that when most people wake up and try to make the most of their lives–or often, just struggle to get by–that’s not what they’re looking for.